 Compressive or flexural strength of concrete is easily measured in a number of ways for different types of specimens.
-The most common method is compressive strength of cylinders, as measured by Compression Testing Machines.
-Gilson Compression Testing Load Frames are the stiffest in the industry and meet or exceed ACI 368 recommendations for rigidity.
+Gilson Compression Testing Machines are the stiffest in the industry and meet or exceed ASTM C39 requirements and ACI 368 recommendations for rigidity.

 We offer a full line of concrete compression testing machines and related accessories to determine flexural beam strengths, deformation and strain, and more.
 Gilson also features a complete selection of accessories for capping and end preparation of strength specimens, as well as instruments for strength estimates of hardened concrete in the field.

 - Concrete Compression Testing Machines are available with total capacities from 250 to 500Mlbf (1,112 to 2,224kN) equipped with our Pro or Pro Plus Controllers.
 Each series also offers several models with a range of capabilities for testing different sample types.
 An informative video and comparison chart of Concrete Compression Testing Machines is included on this page, as is a chart comparing the Pro and Pro-Plus Controller.